anandsun78/agentic-ai-chat/KAFKA_SETUP.md

 2. **Fill in your credentials:**

-Open `.env` and update it with your actual Kafka credentials from your hackathon dashboard:
+Open `.env` and update it with your actual Kafka credentials from your Confluent Cloud dashboard:

 ```env
 KAFKA_BOOTSTRAP_SERVERS=pkc-619z3.us-east1.gcp.confluent.cloud:9092